Developing a Research Agenda to Prevent and Control

 Call for Abstracts

-The call for abstracts for the CVD Appalachia Conference, August 30, 2018 is now open!
-Submissions will be accepted beginning March 15, 2018.
-Submissions received after May 15, 2018 will not be accepted for consideration.
+The call for abstracts for CVD Appalachia Conference II, August 30, 2019, is now open!
 We welcome abstracts on any CVD/CVD risk factor related topic.
 Abstracts will be accepted for consideration by the Scientific Committee.
-Notification of acceptance will be made no later than May 31, 2018.
+Notification of acceptance will be made no later than August 1, 2019.

 Each abstract submission should include authors’ names, affiliation, and the corresponding author’s contact information.
 A 250-word structured abstract (introduction, method, results, and discussion) is expected.

-Abstracts should be submitted online through our website or emailed directly to our Project Coordinator, Amy Poole, MS, at email@example.com.
+Abstracts should be emailed directly to Project Coordinator, Amy Poole at firstname.lastname@example.org for consideration.

-At least one of the coauthors needs to be a registered member of CVD Appalachia conference.
-When submitting the abstract, please indicate which coauthor(s) will register and present.
+At least one of the coauthors needs to be registered for CVDAppalachia Conference II.
+When submitting an abstract, please indicate which coauthor(s) will register and present.
 CVD Appalachia is open to all.
-To register, please visit www.etsu.edu/cvdappalachia.
+There is no registration fee for this event.
+However, Pre-registration is required for anyone seeking CME credit or attendance credit.

 Be part of the Conversation